BryanMorfe/ptdb/DOCUMENTATION.md

 Those are all the methods in the Database Object.
 For examples on how to use them, go to the [PTDB Examples And Explanations](https://github.com/BryanMorfe/ptdb/blob/master/REFERENCE.md#ptdb-examples-and-explanations) section.

 #### Understanding Column's Attributes
+A column attribute--those wrapped between square braquets--give a special meaning to a column.
+If you want to find out a little more keep reading.
+As of **now**, there only two attributes that mean something to PTDB;
+* AI
+* NULL

+AI: Means **Auto Increment**, and much like the Auto Increment from *MySQL*, it means that each new entry that you add will be incremented by one.
+It is important to add that a column with the attribute of `AI`, should **always** have a type of `INT`; Example: `[AI]ID(INT)`.
+**Note: Trying to add a custom value to a column with an attribute of `AI` will cause the specific method to return `False` and not work.**

+NULL: This attribute is very simple.
+All it means to the column is that it is **allowed** to have no value.
+**Note: When adding a new entry to the database, a column attribute of `NULL` is *not* necessary.**

 #### PTDB Examples And Explanations